pfroud/JVisa/comparison-of-visa-implementations/tektronix/readme.md

 </p>

 The Talker Lister program has Notepad in its Tools menu (above left).
 When you click it, Windows Notepad opens like normal, but then Talker Listener starts typing into the blank Notepad file: `Talker Listener Script: <<Script0>>`
 How weird!
-That would be super confusing if you're weren't expecting it.
+That would be super confusing if you weren't expecting it.

 You can't open the programming manual or examples from any of the Help menus.